Sachdev-Ye-Kitaev Model in a Quantum Glassy Landscape: Coupled model: the spin-glass phase

+To this end, we present our results for the thermodynamic glass regime, followed by the results in the marginal glass phase.
 We begin by examining how the Edwards–Anderson parameter $q_{\rm EA}$ and the associated break-point parameter $m$ vary with temperature and coupling strength across different regions of the $\Gamma$–$T$ phase diagram.
-We then turn to the effect of boson–fermion coupling on both the bosonic Green's function (regular part) and the fermionic Green's function.
+We then turn to the effect of boson–fermion coupling on both the bosonic Green's function $Q_{\rm reg}(\tau)$ (regular part) and the fermionic Green's function $G(\tau)$.